metal-stack/docs/docs/src/installation/autonomous-control-plane.md

 ```

-As mentioned before, `kind` is used to host the `needle` control plane.
+As mentioned before, `k3s` is used to host the `needle` control plane.
 For a gardener managed kubernetes setup, metal-stack and gardener will be deployed into this cluster.
 This deployment can be done by a gitlab runner which is running on this machine.
 The mini-lab will be used as a base for this deployment.
 The current development of [gardener-in-minilab](https://github.com/metal-stack/mini-lab/pull/202) must be extended to host all required extensions to make this a working metal stack control plane which can manage the machines in the attached bare metal setup.

-A second `kind` cluster is started on this machine to host services which are required to complete the service.
+A second `k3s` cluster is started on this machine to host services which are required to complete the service.
 A non-complete list would be:

 - PowerDNS to server as a DNS Server for all dns entries which needs to be created in the needle, like api.needle.metal-stack.local, gardener-api.needle.metal-stack.local and the dns entries for the api servers of the create kubernetes clusters.
 - NTP